grahamcarman/docs/astro/resource-reference-hosted.md

 :::caution

-This document applies only to [Astro Hybrid](hybrid-overview.md).
-To see whether you're an Astro Hybrid user, click your Workspace name in the upper left corner of the Cloud UI, then click **Organization Settings**.
+This document applies only to Astro Hosted.
+To see whether you're an Astro Hosted user, click your Workspace name in the upper left corner of the Cloud UI, then click **Organization Settings**.
 On the **General** page, your Astro product type is listed under **Product Type**.

-For Astro Hybrid resource reference material, see:
+For [Astro Hybrid](hybrid-overview.md) resource reference material, see:

 - [AWS Hybrid cluster settings](resource-reference-aws-hybrid.md)
 - [Azure Hybrid cluster settings](resource-reference-azure-hybrid.md)